Palaces and park ensemble in Ostromecko: Park

-The English garden lies in the vicinity of the New Palace: it has been created in the 1830s by Peter Joseph Lenné, a renowned Prussian royal gardener, also co-author of the gardens of the Sanssouci Park in Potsdam.
-It uses the natural assets of the terrain, consisting of a garden and a forest area.
-The layout features a large proportion of lawn clearings with picturesque terrain and trees.
-The English garden backbone relies on monumental trees, relics of the Vistula oak-hornbeam forest, mainly little-leaf lindens and English oaks.
-These old trees map out on the one hand, the viewing perspective in front of the palace terrace and on the other hand, they contribute to the landscape together with lanes and ponds.
+The English garden is near the New Palace: it was created in the 1830s by Peter Joseph Lenné, a renowned Prussian royal gardener, who also assisted in creating the gardens of Sanssouci Park in Potsdam.
+It consists of a garden and a forested area, using the natural assets of the terrain.
+Much of the layout is made up of lawn clearings with picturesque terrain and trees.
+The distinctive look of the English garden relies heavily on monumental trees, relics of the Vistula oak-hornbeam forest, mainly little-leaf lindens and English oaks.
+These trees serve the dual purpose of defining the viewing perspective in front of the palace terrace and contributing to the overall look of the landscape together with lanes and ponds.
 It is complemented by a primeval forest set into the park.
 Clusters of oak-hornbeam dominate here, as well as enclaves of riparian woodland and alder carrs.
-The park is additionally watered by its natural network that runs throughout the entire complex: a stream and four ponds called Kluczyki, encircled by lawns, shrubs, perennials and aquatic plants.
+A natural network that runs throughout the entire complex irrigates the whole system of gardens: it consists mainly a stream and four ponds called Kluczyki, encircled by lawns, shrubs, perennials and aquatic plants.